 Pearl Nora (Stairs) Hence Sines Sonavec was born on Nov.
 24, 1904 in Mount Pleasant, Westmoreland County, PA, the daughter of Lehman G. and Mattie (Minerd) Stairs.
 She and her brother Earl were twins, and their names rhymed.

-Pearl apparently gave birth in 1919 with a man named Hence (or "Hense").
-Their son was named "William Hence."
+Pearl apparently gave birth to a son in 1919 with a man named Hence (or "Hense").

 The 1920 U.S. Census shows Pearl living at home with her parents.
 The son's location that year is not known.

 In 1925, Pearl married Theodore Sines (1899- ? ).
 Nothing about him is known.

 Pearl bore another son, Edward Lee Stairs, in 1926.

 By 1930, when she was age 25, Pearl was widowed, using the name "Hense" and living with her parents and 11-year-old son William on Diamond Street in Mount Pleasant.
 The whereabouts of son Edward that year are not known.

 In September 1931, Pearl is known to have attended a 25th wedding anniversary reception for her cousin Alvin P. Thurston in Mount Pleasant.
 She was a member of Trinity United Methodist Church of Mount Pleasant.

 When the federal census enumeration was made in 1940, Pearl and her son Edward lived with Pearl's twin brother Earl Stairs in Mount Pleasant.
 That year, she used the name "Stairs."